Emuzex/virgo-ui/docs/guide/getting-started/customization.md

 ```

 :::warning
-When you use `useVirgo` composable, you have to use `props.propName` while accessing the props to get props configured by defaults.
+When you use `useVirgo` composable, you have to use `props.propName` while accessing the props to get props configured in plugin.

 Even in your template, use `props.propName` to access the props.
 :::